NoelHuibers/NoelHuibers/README.md

-### Hi, I'm Noel a Software Engineer.
+## Hi, I'm Noel a Software Engineer.

-## I'm a Student by dawn, Software Engineer by noon, Developer by dusk.

-- Engaged in advancing my academic journey with a Master's Degree in Computer Science.
+- Pursuing further education with a Master's Degree in Computer Science.
-- Contributing to technological advancements part-time as a Software Engineer.
+- Part-time Software Engineer elevating technological solutions.
-- Honing my craft and expanding my portfolio through projects in TypeScript, Rust, and Python.
+- Refining my expertise and broadening my portfolio with projects in TypeScript, Rust, and Python.

 ## My Technological Toolkit